Sarthak-cpp/AIMLC-Hackathon/readme.md

 # Hack the Summer
 Project by Sarthak, Isha Jain and Pratik Nimbalkar

-Used - Tensorflow, Keras, Google Colab, skimage
+Used - Python, Tensorflow, Keras, Google Colab, skimage, NumPy

-Please try to run my codes on python 3.7

 ## Task - 1